 Legg-Calvé-Perthes Disease at Seattle Children’s

-Doctors at Seattle Children's developed the Staheli Shelf procedure, a surgical technique used internationally to treat older children with Perthes disease.
+We have decades of experience treating children with Legg-Calvé-Perthes disease.
+Doctors at Seattle Children's developed the Staheli shelf procedure, a surgical technique used internationally to treat older children with Perthes disease.
 The procedure is named after the former director of our Department of Orthopedics, Dr. Lynn T. Staheli.